-The Library has three different 3D printers available.
+The Library has six different 3D printers available:

 How does 3D printing work at MCL?

 There are many file-sharing sites packed with pre-made creations from around the globe.
-Just download a file you like and you are ready to go.
+Just download a file you like.
 Some of the most popular sites include: Thingiverse, YouMagine, MyMiniFactory, 3DShook, and PinShape just to name a few.
 If you’d like to tackle making your own design from scratch, try the free online designer TinkerCAD.
 MetaSpace 511 staff does not do any design work.